Yash-op7/Javascript/crash course.md

 # Other concepts:
 > ## Closures:
 A closure is a function that retains access to its lexical scope, even when the function is executed outside that scope.
 This is a powerful concept often used in callbacks, asynchronous code, and function factories.
+- This allows functions to "remember" the environment in which they were created.
 ```js
 function outer() {
   let count = 0;